-The Food Rescue Partnership elected board members in August 2015 to oversee the continued efforts and mission of the FRP.
+Food Rescue Partnership Stakeholders nominate and elect Board members to oversee the continued efforts and mission of the FRP.

 Pete Vogel is a lifelong resident of the Quad Cities and worked in IT for John Deere for 39-1/2 years as an Analyst, Project Manager, Knowledge Management Lead and Change Champion before retiring.
 His work with food rescue continues his family legacy as his father – Bud Vogel – founded River Bend Foodbank and served as its Chairman of the Board for over 30 years.
 The Food Rescue Partnership allows Pete to pursue his passion for feeding the hungry and leverage his years of life experience and work in the Quad Cities community.
 Pete has a Bachelor’s degree from Marycrest College and a Masters of Education Degree from the University of Illinois.
 After retirement, he earned his Master Gardener Certification and now extends his hunger relief work by coordinating the “Plant a Row for the Hungry” program at the local University of Illinois Extension.